ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Callbacks and Promises in Node.js: Explained with a Pizzeria - <a href="https://medium.com/@krmirandas/callbacks-and-promises-in-node-js-explained-with-a-pizzeria-65d5eda098b8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Installment 3: Near 0 infra engineers - <a href="https://medium.com/slope-stories/installment-3-near-0-infra-engineers-7f6a79976969" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin Miranda`**
+✍️ **posted by `Alvin Sng`**

-<blockquote>First time somebody explained me how callbacks and promises work I was impressed.
-My teammate was who explainme this in my first job in a…</blockquote>
+<blockquote>This post is the third installment in our multi-part series, “How Slope Operates a Lean Engineering Team in the Era of Increasing…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>